-Scholarship assessments cover the same content as level 3 achievement standards, so a separate course is not needed.
-However, individual subjects run a tutorial outside of class time to prepare pupils for the rigour of Scholarship.
-Scholarship fee of \$30 per subject is in addition to the NCEA fees.
+Scholarship assessments include content covered across all three NCEA levels, so a separate course is not needed.
+However, individual subjects run a tutorial outside of class time to prepare students for the rigour of Scholarship.

 Eligible candidates can deter taking up their monetary rewards for one year.
 A candidate needs to attain 3 or more Scholarships IN THE SAME YEAR to be eligible for the awards of Scholarship, Outstanding Scholarship, or Premier Scholarship.